strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 :::tip CONGRATULATIONS! 🥳
-Now that you know how to use Strapi to create and update your blog, you can keep on creating amazing content.
+Now you know how to use Strapi to create and update your blog.
+Keep on creating amazing content!
 :::

 ## ⏩ Where to go next?